bit-tasks/init/README.md

 # GitHub Actions

 This task installs Bit in your CI by executing `bit install` inside the workspace directory.
-It uses `Node 18`.

 ## Inputs